Missionaries of the Precious Blood

 Through many ministries, the Missionaries of the Precious Blood serve those on the margins through work in the inner city, healthcare, pastoral care, and advocacy.
 Our members serve as teachers, pastors, missionaries, retreat leaders, theologians, advocates for those on the margins of society, hospice care workers, and justice & peace advocates.

 The world-wide society is comprised of seven provinces and nine vicariates and missions.
-In North America, there are three provinces—Kansas City and Cincinnati in the United States, and the Atlantic Province in Canada—with over 250 priests and brothers between the three provinces.
-Integral to the Kansas City Province are Precious Blood Companions and Precious Blood Volunteers who also share in our spirituality, following the example of our founder, St. Gaspar del Bufalo.
+In North America, there is the United States Province in the United States, and the Atlantic Province in Canada—with over 250 priests and brothers between the two provinces.
+Integral to the Province are Precious Blood Companions and Precious Blood Volunteers who also share in our spirituality, following the example of our founder, St. Gaspar del Bufalo.

 CPPS: The Dream Continues

 The United States Province, Kansas City—incorporated members, covenanted companions, and candidates—united in prayer, service, and mutual support, characterized by the tradition of its American predecessors, are missionaries of these times with diverse gifts and ministries.
 In a spirit of joy, together with Precious Blood Companions, we strive to serve all people—especially the poor—with care and compassion, hope and hospitality.

 In our willingness to be flexible and responsive to changing needs, we fulfill our mission through: